Last updated: November 19, 2020

 The advanced benefits are automatically mapped to Salaries & Benefits categories, but you can change the mapping.

 Then you can map your accounts to these advanced benefit categories, as well.
-Your accounts mapping to the Salary & Wages budget line in Budgeting and Planning may look similar to the following:
+Your accounts mapping to the Salary & Wages budget line in SIP may look similar to the following:

 What happens if you don’t import employees from Sage Intacct?